robert-richardson/GP-Derivative-Observations/README.md

 <img src="coverfig.png" width="775">

-Extends GPy with a derivative observations kernel
+Extends GPy with a derivative observations kernel.
+Take a look at this jupyter notebook [Derivative Observations Examples.ipynb] for guided examples.